apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Note that this sink takes the Zookeeper Quorum and parent znode information in the configuration.
-Zookeeper Quorum and parent node configuration may be specified in the flume configuration file, alternatively these configuration values are taken from the first hbase-site.xml file in the classpath.
+Zookeeper Quorum and parent node configuration may be specified in the flume configuration file.
+Alternatively, these configuration values are taken from the first hbase-site.xml file in the classpath.

 If these are not provided in the configuration, then the sink